About me

 The in-house project was a printing solution for schools and offices, and I got to learn C# and work a fair deal on that, in addition to the few occasions where the consultancy work was more lax, and we could afford someone unexperienced like me taking much longer time to do something.

-This experience was eye-opening and humbling, and it made me realize how much there was to learn.
+This experience was eye-opening and humbling, and it showed me how much there was to learn.

 This job is also where I met my first role model in programming and life.
 He was my first and best mentor; by watching him solve problems, I learned that programming gets done right only when we take the required time to understand all the details.

-I’ve worked in various roles, tackling projects ranging from standalone software to TV and mobile apps, web development, highly interactive and performant UIs, APIs, browser extensions, and others.
+Now, with eleven years of professional experience under my belt, I’ve become a jack-of-all-trades.
+I’ve worked in various roles, built many projects, ranging from software to TV and mobile apps, highly interactive and performant web apps, APIs, browser extensions, and others.

-In the past few years, I’ve been focusing primarily on front-end and web work, so TypeScript, Go, React (and Next.js), Vue, NestJS, and many of the new toys.
+Job-wise, in the past few years, I’ve been focusing primarily on front-end and web work, so TypeScript, Go, React (and Next.js), Vue, NestJS, and all the new toys, as it’s a good market that doesn’t consume all my energy.